joshbrew/HEG_ESP32/HEG_WIFI_BLE/Wifi_README.txt

 The following demo pages are available:
-/       - default index has a canvas based snake game /listen - HEG Output event listener test.
+/       - default index has a canvas based snake game, from a circuits4you demo.
+Demonstrates capabilities with this device.
+Will be succeeded by HEG games, visualizers, etc.
+/listen - HEG Output event listener test.
 Better than websockets for this use case.
 /stream - HEG Output websocket stream test.
 May crash the device.
 /update - Upload compiled binaries and flash the ESP32 over the web.